hao-codes/responsive_webdesign/README.md

 # responsive_webdesign

-Just some small "projects to get familiar with HTML & CSS.
-The ideas behind these webpages were taken from https://www.freecodecamp.org/learn/responsive-web-design/ .
+Just some small "projects" to get familiar with HTML & CSS.
+The ideas behind these webpages are based on https://www.freecodecamp.org/learn/responsive-web-design/ .